chmitch/AIAdjacent/Student/05-AMLDesigner.md

 ## Prerequisities

-1. [Challenge 4 - Building Machine Learning in Power BI](./04-PowerBIAutoML.md) should be done successfuly.
+1. [Challenge 4 - Building Machine Learning in Power BI](./04-PowerBIAutoML.md) should be done successfully.

 ## Introduction